KittyGiraudel/site/_posts/2012-01-01-items-on-circle.md

 <img class='pull-image--right' alt='5 images positioned along a circle' src='/images/items-on-circle__5-items.png'>
 <p>But in most cases, you would have ended doing this with JavaScript, or jQuery.
 There are plenty of <a href="http://addyosmani.com/blog/jquery-roundrr/">plugins</a> doing this out there, and no doubt they are all good.</p>
 <p>But what if you could do it very simply with CSS?
 That's what <a href="http://stackoverflow.com/questions/12813573/position-icons-into-circle">Ana Tudor did in an answer on StackOverflow</a>.
 Instead of using basic positioning, she relies on chained CSS transforms to do it.
 God, this is brilliant.
 Well?
 Let's push it further.</p>
-<p class="note">Note: in case you need a deep browser support, including IE8 and lower, you might want to rely on JS script.</p>
 </section>
 <section id="current-solution">
 <h2>About the current solution <a href="#current-solution">#</a></h2>